banisterious/obsidian-oneirometrics/docs/planning/features/date-tools.md

 ## Overview

 Date Tools is a comprehensive suite of features for analyzing dream entries across different time periods.
 It provides users with powerful tools to filter, visualize, and compare dream journal data based on dates.
-The system includes date filtering, multi-month calendar views, date range comparison, and pattern analysis capabilities designed to help users gain deeper insights into their dream patterns over time.
+The system includes date filtering, month and multi-month calendar views, date range comparison, and pattern analysis capabilities designed to help users gain deeper insights into their dream patterns over time.

 This document outlines the technical specifications, implementation plan, and user experience considerations for the Date Tools feature set within the OneiroMetrics plugin.